salesforce/awd-lstm-lm/README.md

 ```
 ## Update (06/13)

-The codebase is now PyTorch 0.4 compatible for most use cases (a big shoutout to @shawntan for a fairly comprehensive PR https://github.com/salesforce/awd-lstm-lm/pull/43).
+The codebase is now PyTorch 0.4 compatible for most use cases (a big shoutout to https://github.com/shawntan for a fairly comprehensive PR https://github.com/salesforce/awd-lstm-lm/pull/43).
 Mild readjustments to hyperparameters may be necessary to obtain quoted performance.
 If you desire exact reproducibility (or wish to run on PyTorch 0.3 or lower), we suggest using an older commit of this repository.
-We are still working on `finetune` and `generate` functionality.
+We are still working on `pointer`, `finetune` and `generate` functionalities.

 ## Software Requirements

-Python 3 and PyTorch 0.3 are required for the current codebase.
+Python 3 and PyTorch 0.4 are required for the current codebase.

 Included below are hyper parameters to get equivalent or better results to those included in the original paper.